sc68cal/openstack-networking-guide/scenario-legacy-lb/scenario-legacy-lb.md

   1. The Open vSwitch VLAN bridge `br-vlan` forwards the packet to the network node via the VLAN interface.

-1. For VXLAN and GRE tenant networks:
+1. For VXLAN tenant networks:

   1. The Open vSwitch integration bridge `br-int` forwards the packet to the Open vSwitch tunnel bridge `br-tun`.